Freedom-Windows-Team/Lindows_11.1/README.md

 Just use it to modify the process type, then you will be able to perfectly kill the system critical processes without getting a BSOD!

 And at the same time, the batch code that achieves manual triggering the BSOD by killing the system processes also works properly.

+## 5. RDP can remotely log in to accounts with no or empty passwords!

+The option to enable remote login to accounts with no passwords or empty passwords with RDP via Group Policy has been implemented.

+This option is available out-of-the-box and does not need to be set manually!

+## 6. Install any unsigned UWP apps with just a double-click!

+It is well known that you can install unsigned UWP apps via powershell command.
+But this method is far too complicated.

+Wouldn't it be better if we create a file association for it, and double-click on it will automatically call powershell to bypass the signature check?